Roof, General Reference Photos

-Heating and Cooling working at the time of the inspection.
+Heating at the time of the inspection.
 Tested using thermostat from a couple different zones.

 I. The inspector shall inspect: A. the heating system, using normal operating controls.
 II.
 The inspector shall describe: A. the location of the thermostat for the heating system; B. the energy source; and C. the heating method.
 III.
 The inspector shall report as in need of correction: A. any heating system that did not operate; and B. if the heating system was deemed inaccessible.
 IV.
 The inspector is not required to: A. inspect or evaluate the interior of flues or chimneys, fire chambers, heat exchangers, combustion air systems, fresh-air intakes, humidifiers, dehumidifiers, electronic air filters, geothermal systems, or solar heating systems.
 B. inspect fuel tanks or underground or concealed fuel supply systems.
 C. determine the uniformity, temperature, flow, balance, distribution, size, capacity, BTU, or supply adequacy of the heating system.
 D. light or ignite pilot flames.
 E. activate heating, heat pump systems, or other heating systems when ambient temperatures or other circumstances are not conducive to safe operation or may damage the equipment.
 F. override electronic thermostats.
 G. evaluate fuel quality.
 H. verify thermostat calibration, heat anticipation, or automatic setbacks, timers, programs or clocks.

-Furnace was corroded in one or more areas with puddled water.
-This could be the result of clogged drain lines, condensate or possibly a heat exchanger problem.
-Recommend a HVAC contractor evaluate, clean and repair.
+Furnace was corroded/rusted in one or more areas.
+This could be the result of improper operation.
+Recommend a HVAC contractor evaluate, Clean & Service as needed.